Jet004/appoint-me-backend/README.md

 - Add appointment validator to user validators and adjust integration tests
 - Delete temp user already implemented - handle business deletion of user. ie. CRM
+- no longer need tempFlag in CRM model as we now have the userModel field
+- negative tests for getClientList controller and route

 ## Todo when have time